Hussain88876/Battle-simulator/README.md

 #  Pokémon Battle Click Simulator

 A simple, dynamic project highlighting some of the capabilities of the Svelte framework.
+It involves two Pokemon that appear randomly as the page is loaded; then by clicking on the attack button, they will attack with random values against each other

-#Set up:
+# Set up:

 1) npm i
 2) npm run dev